oroinc/documentation/user/back-office/system/integrations/payment-integration/check-money-order/index.rst

    * **Name** --- The payment method name that is shown as an option for payment configuration in the OroCommerce back-office.
    * **Label** --- The payment method name/label displayed as a payment option for the buyer in the OroCommerce storefront during the checkout.
 To translate the label into other languages, click on the |IcTranslations| icon next to the field.

-     .. note:: It doesn't have to include the payment processor name if you want to hide it from the buyers.
+     .. note:: It may not include the payment processor name if you want to hide it from the buyers.
 For example, you can enter 'Credit Card Payments' if you have a single payment method configured for processing credit cards.

    * **Short label** --- The payment method name/label that is shown in the order details in the OroCommerce back-office and storefront after the order is submitted.
 To translate the label into other languages, click on the |IcTranslations| icon next to the field.